jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t1007-hash-object/default/divergences.md

   Before events:
     CF: git_config_set_multivar_in_file_gently at config.c:3207:19
     CT: Jump to external code for memset
-    CF: Jump to external code for memset
-    CT: External code
-    RF: Jump to external code for memset
-  Occurrences: 24

-LibraryCallRemoved
-  Before events:
-    CF: git_config_set_multivar_in_file_gently at config.c:3213:2
-    CT: Jump to external code for memset
-    CF: Jump to external code for memset
-    CT: External code
     RF: Jump to external code for memset
   Occurrences: 24